neura-sx/graphene-book/book/multi-sig/tutorial-creating-proposed-trxn.md

 ```
 begin_builder_transaction
 ```
-As a response, you'll recieve an ID of the builder process - let's call it `<builder-handle-ID>`.
+As a response, you'll receive an ID of the builder process - let's call it `<builder-handle-ID>`.
 This ID will be used in all subsequent commands involving the transaction builder.

 ### Add transfer to the builder
 We will now define the transfer we want to propose.
 Our variables are as follows:
-* `<muliti-sig-account-ID>` - the ID of `muliti-sig-account`, e.g. `1.2.127`,
+* `<multi-sig-account-ID>` - the ID of `multi-sig-account`, e.g. `1.2.127`,
 * `<destination-account-ID>` - the ID of `destination-account`, e.g. `1.2.128`,
 * `<transfer-amount>` - the amount (in satoshi) to be sent, e.g. if you want to send BTS 14.00 use `1400000`,
 * `<transfer-asset-id>` - the ID of the asset in which the transfer will be denominated, e.g. for BTS use `1.3.0`.